Historic British Train Interiors

 Looking into the compartment through the glass screen side and sliding door.

 Looking inside the compartment through the open door.

 These images come from refurbished MK1 based multiple-unit trains which until approximately 2005 used to operate on medium distance services in southern England.

 The side corridor walkway.

-First class, with three aside seating, fold-up armrests and individual reading lamps.
+First class, non-smoking, with three aside seating, fold-up armrests and individual reading lamps.